 Just for the sake of example, consider this scenario.
 You are experiencing cocktail deafness in a bar that is particularly loud and has booming music playing.
 In this case, are you likely to go to a quiet corner or outside to continue a conversation?
 Also, if you are at a nightclub or a loud music venue and you are drunk, will you be able to ration the time you are exposed to loud noise?
 The answer is probably not.

 All of the above is before exposing yourself to other risks, such as accidents that arise due to alcohol consumption.

 Q: Can you put alcohol in your ear to get water out?

-Ans: Rubbing alcohol has great use to emit water out of the ear canal that accidentally been poured.
+Ans: Rubbing alcohol has excellent use to emit water out of the ear canal that accidentally has been poured.
 A combination of rubbing alcohol and white vinegar help to dry your ear.
 This method is popular among swimmers to maintain their ear surface dry and hygiene.

 Contributed by Debbie Clason, Healthy Hearing